monopole/volley/README.md

 involved, or any other computers, forward ports appropriately or simply drop the firewall.

-E.g. on linux try this sledgehammer
+E.g. on linux try this:
 ```
 sudo $BERRY/src/github.com/monopole/volley/dropFw.sh
 ```